You can enable Layer 2 protocol tunneling (by protocol) on the ports that are connected to the customer in the edge devices

 You can enable Layer 2 protocol tunneling on ports that are configured as access ports or tunnel ports or trunk ports.
 You

-cannot enable Layer 2 protocol tunneling on ports configured in either switchport mode dynamic auto mode (the default mode) or switchport mode dynamic desirable mode.
+cannot enable Layer 2 protocol tunneling on ports that are configured in either switchport mode dynamic auto mode (the default mode) or switchport mode dynamic desirable mode.

 The device supports Layer 2 protocol tunneling for CDP, STP, and VTP.
 For emulated point-to-point network topologies, it also